-Curt Masker is a Nashville religious discrimination lawyer who fights for workers who have been discriminated against based on their religious beliefs or customs.
+Curt Masker is a Nashville employment lawyer who fights for employees who have been discriminated against based on their religious beliefs or customs.
 If you have been treated differently by your employer based on sincerely held beliefs, you are likely the victim of unlawful religious discrimination.

 - Harassment: You are frequently called religious slurs such as “Bible beater” or “Molly Mormon” in conversations as a “joke” by your boss and coworkers.
 You report the misconduct but nothing is done.

 - Hiring: Not being hired for a job because the manger is not comfortable working with some of your religion.

 - Firing: Being laid off due to a “reorganization” but employees of different religions with the same job and less seniority are retained by the company.

 - Pay: You are paid less than other employees in the same position (with similar training and experience).

 The examples above are not exhaustive, numerous other examples of religious discrimination exist.
 Religious discrimination is prohibited by Title VII of the Civil Rights Act of 1964 (Title VII) and the Tennessee Human Rights Act (THRA).

 What laws apply to your particular religious discrimination case may depend on the size of your employer.
 Title VII applies to employers with 15 or more employees while the THRA applies to employers with at least eight (8) employees.

 In general, there are two types of religious discrimination:

 - Disparate treatment: you are treated differently as an individual based on your religion.